heasm66/mdlzork/confusion_patched/README.md

 overflow, compiled code.
 ~~~
 ## README from David Kinder's win32 version
+Note that the link GC is outdated and it now is at: https://www.hboehm.info/gc/
 ~~~
 The following steps describe how to replicate what I did to build the Confusion MDLI interpreter on Windows, using Microsoft's Visual Studio.